junxit/us-congress-bills-109/metadata.md

 - 2006-03-16 — Introduced in House
 - 2006-03-16 — Introduced in House
 - 2006-03-16 — Referred to the House Committee on Government Reform.
+- 2006-05-04 — Committee Consideration and Mark-up Session Held.
+- 2006-05-04 — Ordered to be Reported by Unanimous Consent.
+- 2006-06-06 — Considered under suspension of the rules. (consideration: CR H3408-3409)
+- 2006-06-06 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+729.
+- 2006-06-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-06-06 — Mr. Issa moved to suspend the rules and agree to the resolution.
+- 2006-06-06 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H3408)
+- 2006-06-06 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H3408)